 Ext. #123 or (413) 417-2401

-Administrative Assistant to the Canons to the Ordinary & the Executive Director of the Trustees
+Administrative Assistant to the Canon to the Ordinary & to the Executive Director of the Trustees

 In support of Clergy: Process Sabbatical Grants, Clergy Children Education Grants, Continuing Education grants